ankane/dexter/guides/Hosted-Postgres.md

 # Hosted Postgres

-Some hosted providers like Amazon RDS and Heroku do not support the HypoPG extension, which Dexter needs to run.
+Some hosted providers like Heroku do not support the HypoPG extension, which Dexter needs to run.
 Hopefully this will change with time.
 For now, we can spin up a separate database instance to run Dexter.
 It’s not super convenient, but can be useful to do from time to time.

 ### Install Postgres and Ruby